Home

 Welcome to the Turlington Research Group!
 Our research focuses on organic methodology and medicinal chemistry.

 Organic Methodology: Our organic methodology projects span two broad areas: 1) Synthetic methods to prepare useful molecular structures commonly found in pharmaceuticals.
-Here our goal is to help reduce the synthetic limitations that impede medicinal chemists from investigating novel molecular architectures in drug molecules.
+Our goal is to help reduce the synthetic limitations that impede medicinal chemists from investigating novel molecular architectures in drug molecules.
 Current work in our group explores the development of methodology for the synthesis of chiral amines and chiral aza-heterocycles.
 2) Improved methods for the synthesis of metallopolymers.
 Metallopolymers have diverse applications in biomedicine (for example, stimuli responsive drug delivery systems), heterogeneous catalysis, and energy storage.
-Our goal is to provide efficient methods to produce a variety of metallopolymers with well controlled polymeric size and dispersity to help advance the use of metallopolymers in their many areas of application.
+Our goal is to provide efficient methods to produce a variety of metallopolymers via organocatalyzed ring opening polymerization (OROP) to help advance the use of metallopolymers in their many areas of application.

 Anticancer Medicinal Chemistry: In collaboration with Professor Jun Yin of Georgia State University we are exploring new classes of molecules capable of selectively degrading target proteins.
 These molecules are known as proteolysis targeting chimeras (PROTACs).
 PROTACs are an exciting new strategy in drug discovery, as several PROTAC-based drugs have recently entered clinical trials.
 Our work seeks to apply this promising new technology to degrade previously “undruggable” oncoproteins implicated in cancer.